LaurentOngaro/UEVaultManager/docs/source/intro.rst

    -  all the metadata that were already downloaded before by legendary: name, title, id, description, UE versions...
-   -  **extras data grabbed from the marketplace page of an asset : price, review, tags, owned or not...**
+   -  **extra data grabbed from the marketplace page of an asset : price, review, tags, owned or not...**
 -  **Scraping the marketplace page of an asset to get all the data using the EPIC MARKETPLACE API (since the version 1.8.0)**
 -  Since version 1.8.0, the app can also use a sqlite database to store